 365 days, and 70 blog posts later, I’m still blogging and loving it more and more every day.

 A lot of things happened during my first year of blogging.
-I started blogging during a dark time in my life where I was extremely unsure of where I was headed, and lost all sense of personal direction.
+I started blogging during a dark time in my life where I was extremely unsure of where I was headed and lost all sense of personal direction.
 Blogging gave me something to focus my energy on and got me through some tricky times over the last 12 months.
-I’ll always remember my first year of blogging as a year in which I did the most personal growth, and really developed and matured more than I could have ever imagined.
+I’ll always remember my first year of blogging as a year in which I experienced the most personal growth, and really developed and matured more than I could have ever imagined.

 Over the course of a year, it’s fair to say that I’ve learned some things.
 About myself, about life, and about blogging.

 Here are a handful of lessons I learnt during 1 year of blogging.